roborisen/gcube/README.md

 ### waitAllGcubesConnect(cnumber: number)
 	* Description: Waits for a specified number of Gcubes to be connected before proceeding with the user's project.
 	* Parameters:
-	cnumber (Number): The desired number of Gcubes to wait for.
+	cnumber (Number): The desired number of Gcubes to wait until.

 ### waitFirstGcubeConnect()
 	* Description: Waits for the first Gcube to be connected before proceeding with the user's project.